celsofilho82/celsofilho82/README.md

 My name is Celso Ribeiro and:

  - 😄 I really like to learn
- - 📊 I'm working with Web development
+ - 📊 I'm working with Web Development
- - 📚 Currently studying Java and Angular
+ - 📚 Currently studying Java, Spring and Angular
  - 🔭 I’m currently working on [AutoSeg](https://www.autoseg.com)